StateMirror — Spec Sheet

 Non-guarantees

-- That your payload was correct, complete, or useful
+- That your payload was correct, complete, useful, or timely

-- That you captured at the correct moment
+- That your application captured evidence at the correct moment

-- That timestamps reflect real-world time (clock skew is expected)
+- That timestamps reflect real-world time without clock skew

 - That a missing snapshot implies anything about an outcome